 Because of the trade-offs, a typical trajectory for a new enterprise is to start up their infrastructure purely in the cloud, and eventually to migrate to data centers of their own once revenue and/or investment is established and the benefits of scale emerge.
 That’s not the the only path, however.
 Sometimes operational concerns dominate, and businesses opt to stay with a cloud provider even after they reach a strict break-even point.
 And in some cases, businesses migrate from their own hardware to the cloud.
-This was the case with Server Density, and you can hear David discuss their rationale in detail in a video at the bottom of his post on the Server Density blog.
+This was the case with Server Density, and you can hear David discuss their rationale in detail in a video at the bottom of

 Stay tuned for the next installment, where we discuss the challenges of virtualizing databases in public clouds, as well as specific best practices for EC2 and GCE.
 In the meantime, download our operations white paper for best practices on deploying and managing a MongoDB cluster: